Research Data Ownership and Retention

 B. Research data must be retained as long as required to protect any intellectual property that was produced as a result of the research.

-C. Research data involving human subjects must be maintained as required by the University’s Human Research Subjects Protection Program according to federal regulations (e.g. OHRP and FDA)
+C. Research data involving human subjects must be maintained and/or destroyed as required by the University’s Human Research Subjects Protection Program according to federal regulations (e.g. OHRP and FDA)

-E. Research data must be retained in the department or unit where it was generated.
+E. Research data must be retained in the department or unit where it was generated (in the case of multiple departments, data should be retained by the department in which the PI of the study resides).

 F. Following the conclusion of the period of retention, the PI may destroy the data in accordance with applicable federal regulations or sponsor requirements.

-If a researcher, other than the PI, departs the University, she/he may retain copies of all research data, but the original data must remain with the PI.
-If the PI leaves the University, the original data may be transferred to the new institution on approval by the University’s Vice Provost for Research and Sponsored Programs and a formal agreement that the new institution accepts responsibility for retaining the data, maintaining appropriate confidentiality and providing University access in order to fulfill its responsibilities under the terms of award, including allegations of research misconduct.
+If a staff member, student, post-doctoral fellow, scholar, or visiting scientist, other than the PI, departs the University, she/he may retain copies of all research data at the discretion of the PI, but the original data must remain with the PI.
+The PI’s decision can be appealed to the Vice Provost for Research.
+If the PI leaves the University, the original data may be transferred to the new institution on approval by the University’s Vice Provost for Research and Sponsored Programs and through a formal agreement that the new institution accepts responsibility for retaining the data, maintaining appropriate confidentiality and providing University access in order to fulfill its responsibilities under the terms of award, including allegations of research misconduct.

 |Responsible Official||Responsible Office|